mdolab/MACH-Aero/installInstructions/installFromScratch.rst

 MDO Lab packages
 ----------------
-To install the MDO Lab packages clone each repository from `GitHub <https://github.com/mdolab>`_ and follow the installation instructions for each.
+To install the MDO Lab packages clone each repository from `GitHub <https://github.com/mdolab>`_ and follow the installation instructions found in the documentation of each package.
-Some packages are pure Python packages so no compilation or setup is needed.
-For the packages that do require compilation, you can follow the standard MDO Lab build procedure below.
+Below, we give an overview of the general process, which consists of two parts.
+The building step is required for Fortran/C-based codes, and not needed if the package is purely written in Python.
+After this optional step, all packages must be installed as a Python package.

 The packages needed are: